What Conditions Can Counselling Help?

 If you decide you would like to meet with me, we will arrange an appointment.
 This is likely to become your regular counselling slot, so it needs to be a time that will suit you on an ongoing basis.

-An initial session is not a full counselling session.
+An initial session is an assessment, not a regular counselling session.
 I will ask you questions which are likely to include aspects about your childhood, relationships, significant people through your life and significant events and losses.
 You will have the opportunity to get to know me gradually.
 We will discuss what you expect of me and of counselling.
 Please feel free to ask as many questions as you like.

 The initial session is about exploring what has brought you to counselling and what you may like to work on during our future sessions together.
 I find it is helpful if I can get a broader sense of who you are, who is in your life and any major events that have taken place.
 As the session goes on I hope you will begin to feel more relaxed and comfortable with me.